pmozil/blendage/README.md

 Blendage has three dependencies: lua, wlroots and wayland-protocols.
 Simply install these (and their `-devel` versions if your distro has separate development packages) and run `make`.

 To disable XWayland, you should also install xorg-xwayland and comment its flag in `config.mk`.

-## Configuration

-Some configuration is done by editing `config.h` and recompiling, in the same manner as dwm.
-There is no way to separately restart the window manager in Wayland without restarting the entire display server, so any changes will take effect the next time blendage is executed.

-You can also edit `~/.config/blend/rc.lua` and set variable with the same names as in `config.h` with the function `set_var`

-## Running blendage

-Belndage can be run on any of the backends supported by wlroots.
-This means you can run it as a separate window inside either an X11 or Wayland session, as well as directly from a VT console.
-Depending on your distro's setup, you may need to add your user to the `video` and `input` groups before you can run blendage on a VT.

-When `blend` is run with no arguments, it will launch the server and begin handling any shortcuts configured in `config.h` and `~/.config/blend/rc.lua`.
-There is no status bar or other decoration initially; these are instead clients that can be run within the Wayland session.

-If you would like to run a script or command automatically at startup, you can specify the command using the `-s` option.
-This command will be executed as a shell command using `/bin/sh -c`.
-It serves a similar function to `.xinitrc`, but differs in that the display server will not shut down when this process terminates.
-Instead, blend will send this process a SIGTERM at shutdown and wait for it to terminate (if it hasn't already).
-This makes it ideal for execing into a user service manager like [s6](https://skarnet.org/software/s6/), [anopa](https://jjacky.com/anopa/), [runit](http://smarden.org/runit/faq.html#userservices), or [`systemd --user`](https://wiki.archlinux.org/title/Systemd/User).

-Note: The `-s` command is run as a *child process* of blend, which means that it does not have the ability to affect the environment of blend or of any processes that it spawns.
-If you need to set environment variables that affect the entire blendage session, these must be set prior to running blendage.
-For example, Wayland requires a valid `XDG_RUNTIME_DIR`, which is usually set up by a session manager such as `elogind` or `systemd-logind`.
-If your system doesn't do this automatically, you will need to configure it prior to launching `blend`, e.g.:

-    export XDG_RUNTIME_DIR=/tmp/xdg-runtime-$(id -u)
-    mkdir -p $XDG_RUNTIME_DIR
-    blend

 ### Status information